odicforcesounds/devblog/docs/about_me.md

 What Should I do when non-children do mistakes?<br>
 I dont' know, but I keep trying to Teach.<br>

+## My Style

+My style is to create creative content, while trying to teach.<br>
+I am not a teacher and my composition is not made of letters.<br>

+- Everything I describe is my sites, are about **The Style of God**, while the Style is not God.

+## The Majority of Justice Systems

+**Everything you will say, can be used against you in Court.**<br>

+- The Criminals believe in the same, but they don't make of use of Courts.
+    - This is the common aspect between Legal-Justice and Illegal-Justice.
+- The only way to do Justice, is to be Evil.<br>
+    - Else, we can only teach, to change the choice of those who make wrong choices,
+    - while doing the wrong choices, lead us to learn fast.

 ## Yin Yang

 The beauty of contradictions of Yin and Yang, associated to God and the Devil.<br>
 One day a "Good Men" create something.<br>
 In the next day a "Bad Men", deny the "Good Men" creation.<br>